-The worldwide acclaim of the Foreman Grill has resulted in sales of over 100 million in a span of over 15 years.
-Although George Foreman has never established exactly how much he has earned from the endorsement, Salton, Inc. (now under the name Spectrum Brands Legacy, Inc.) paid him $138 million in 1999 in order to buy out the right to use his name.
-Prior to that, he was being paid about 40% of the profits on each grill sold, earning him $4.5 million a month in payouts at its peak.
+The worldwide acclaim of the Foreman Grill has resulted in sales of over 100 million in just over fifteen years.
+Although George Foreman has never established exactly how much he has earned from the endorsement, Salton, Inc. (now under the name Spectrum Brands Legacy, Inc.) paid him $138 million in 1999 to buy out the right to use his name.
+Before that, he was paid roughly 40% of the profits on each grill sold, earning him $4.5 million a month in payouts at its peak.
 In total, it is estimated that he has made over $200 million from the endorsement, a sum that is considerably more than he ever earned as a boxer.

 Hulk Hogan on Missing out on the George Foreman Grill

 In an interview on the MSG+ program The Game 365, Hulk Hogan opened up about how it was almost he who picked up the lucrative endorsement deal with the grill.

 "George Foreman and I had the same agent," Hogan revealed.
 "I went to pick my children up early from school.
 When I came home, I checked my answering machine, and my agent said, ‘Hey, Hogan, I’ve got a grill, and I’ve got a blender; which one do you want to pick?
 I’ll call George and ask him since you’re not home…’